Watch the webinar now:

 What is insourcing?

 Insourcing refers to the strategy of bringing previously outsourced business processes or services back in-house.
-In the context of purchasing, this means that tasks that were previously performed by external suppliers or service providers are now handled internally.
+In the context of the purchasing strategy, this means that tasks that were previously performed by external suppliers or service providers are now handled internally.
 The aim of insourcing is to increase control over critical processes, reduce costs and build up or strengthen internal expertise.

 Core elements of insourcing